pnp/powershell/documentation/Add-PnPViewsFromXML.md

 ```

 ### -ViewsXML
-The XML string of the Views that you want to create in a list.
+The XML string of the view(s) that you want to add to the list.

 ```yaml
 Type: string